atinux/nuxt-auth-utils/README.md

 ```

 > [!IMPORTANT]
 > Webauthn uses challenges to prevent replay attacks.
 By default, this module does not make use if this feature.
-If you want to use challenges, the `storeChallenge` and `getChallenge` functions are provided.
+If you want to use challenges (**which is highly recommended**), the `storeChallenge` and `getChallenge` functions are provided.
 An attempt ID is created and sent with each autentication request.
 You can use this ID to store the challenge in a database or KV store as shown in the example below.

 > ```ts
 > export default defineWebAuthnAuthenticateEventHandler({